-The solar panels are not actually laying on the roof and walkways exist between the rows of panels which makes it easy to access the area of concern.
-If the leak is not directly under a panel, the repair is trivial.
+The solar panels are not actually laying on the roof, and walkways exist between the rows of panels to make it easy to access an area of concern.
+If a leak is not directly under a panel, the repair is trivial.
 If the leak is under a panel, that panel can be unclipped from the mounting and set aside for easy access.

 5 | What if a future tenant needs to install an HVAC or new venting?

-Solar panels are modular so they are easy to move, add and remove, and adjust position.
-If a tenant needs part of the roof for a HVAC installation, it is simple to move panels to another location on the roof or remove a few panels all together to free up that space.
+Solar panels are modular so they are easy to move, add, remove, or adjust.
+If a tenant needs part of the roof for a HVAC installation, it is simple to move panels to another location on the roof or remove a few panels altogether to free up that space.

 Summing it up